anshsingh181730-ops/DSA-using-cpp/README.md

-Welcome to my Data Structures and Algorithms (DSA) using C++ repository.

-This repository documents my journey of learning and practicing DSA in C++, with a focus on building strong problem-solving skills, understanding core concepts, and improving algorithmic thinking.
+This repository contains my journey of learning and practicing Data Structures and Algorithms using C++.

-The problems are primarily based on the Striver DSA Sheet and are organized topic-wise for easy navigation and revision.
+The problems are mainly based on the Striver DSA Sheet and are organized topic-wise to make learning, revision, and tracking progress easier.

-Goals:
-Build strong fundamentals in Data Structures and Algorithms Improve problem-solving and logical thinking Understand optimal approaches and their complexities Practice writing clean and efficient C++ code
-Prepare for technical interviews and coding rounds Maintain a structured record of my DSA progress
-Topics Covered
+Topics Covered:
-Topic	Description
-Arrays	Array manipulation and common patterns
-Binary Search	Searching and binary-search-based problems Basic Maths	Mathematical concepts and problems
-Basics	Fundamental programming and DSA concepts Hashing	Hash maps, frequency counting and related problems Patterns	Pattern-based programming problems
-Sorting	Different sorting algorithms and applications
+Arrays
+Basic Maths
+Basics
+Binary Search
+Hashing
+Patterns
+Sorting

-More topics will be added as I progress.
+And more topics as I progress

-Repository Structure
+Repository Structure:
 DSA-using-cpp
-├── Arrays
+Arrays
-├── Basic Maths
+Basic Maths
-├── Basics
+Basics
-├── Binary Search
+Binary Search
-├── Hashing
+Hashing
-├── Patterns
+Patterns
-├── Sorting
+Sorting
-└── README.md
+README.md

-Each folder contains problems related to that particular DSA topic.
-Approach
-For every problem, my focus is on:
+Approach: For each problem, I focus on:
-Understand the Problem
-        ↓
-Find the Pattern
-        ↓
-Develop the Approach
+Understanding the problem
-        ↓
-Implement in C++
-        ↓
-Analyze Time & Space Complexity
-        ↓
-Optimize if Possible

-I focus mainly on optimal approaches rather than simply collecting solutions.

-🛠️ Language & Tools
+Finding the appropriate approach
+Writing an efficient solution
+Analyzing time and space complexity
+Improving the solution when possible
 Language: C++

-Practice Platform: Striver DSA Sheet
+Practice Sheet: Striver DSA Sheet

-Version Control: Git & GitHub
-Progress
+Goal: The goal of this repository is to build strong problem-solving and algorithmic skills, prepare for technical interviews, and maintain a record of my DSA learning journey.
+This repository will be continuously updated as I learn and solve more problems.